mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with new meeting details

-<u>Validation/Authorisation</u>: Error when you are not logged in, when fields are missing or when date is not entered correctly.
+<u>Validation/Authorisation</u>: Error when no authentication bearer (JWT token) and when fields are missing or when date is not entered correctly.

 ![3d](docs/3d.png)